gardener/landscaper/docs/guided-tour/blueprints/helm-chart-resource/README.md

 ```

 This snippet shows a Go Templating function `getResourceKey` with a single input argument `cd://resources/helm-chart`.
-Generally, the input argument has to be of the following form:
-`cd://<keyword>/<value>/<keyword>/<value>/...`
-with the **keywords** `componentReferences` and `resources`.
-Thereby, the input argument specifies a path expression
-based on the component referenced in the installation.
-Since in our case, the helm chart resource is part of the
-component referenced in our installation, no `componentReferences` have to be specified.
+The input argument specifies the resource with the name `helm-chart` of the component descriptor of the component version.

-> **_NOTE:_** The result of the Go Templating with the `getResourceKey` is a key string.
-For now, this resource key is
+The result of the Go Templating of this expression is the access data to the helm chart as specified in the component
-> merely a base64 encoded global resource identity (= component name, component version and the resource identity, which
-> consists at least of the resource name).
-This information might be useful for debugging purposes.
-> **But since this will likely change in the future, for all intends and purposes BUT debugging, you should view the
-> *resource key* as an opaque key!**
+descriptor.

 As this function uses [ocm](https://ocm.software/) to fetch the corresponding resource, you can even switch the
 storage technology (more often referred to as access type in the context of ocm) - thus, e.g. store the helm chart in a